NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/problems.md

 3. Rotate the array in clockwise direction d times ->  n*d,1  and  n+n,n  and  n,1

 4. print(sum(a[i:j])) for q no.of queries ->  q*n,1 and  n+q,n and  n+q,1

+Game theory -> read last if time is there.
+(2 pages) write a template to generate all the subsets of the given array